 The Whitespotted Rabbitfish is normally seen swimming low over the reef or rubble areas in-between.
 In Tanzania the adults have become a fairly rare sight due to overfishing.
 Often the juveniles are seen swimming in grassy beds.
 Occasionally adults are also seen in grassy beds.
 When threatened they raise their dorsal fin for protection.

 The White Spotted Rabbitfish are diurnal feeders, however they are often seen out in the open on night dives off the Tanzanian coast.
 It is uncertain whether they are feeding or not.
 All the other species of rabbitfish seen at night are in hiding.
 They feed mainly on benthic algae.
 These benthic algae are collected by local fishermen in Tanzania and Kenya and are placed in fish traps as bait.
+This can be seen in the image two down.

 Research done in Kenya indicates that the White Spotted Rabbitfish forms aggregations on offshore reefson the full moon and that spawning occurs during these aggregations.